MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-In order to represent lists of values in zone files, this specification uses an extended version of character-string decoding that adds the use of "," as a delimiter.
-When "," is not escaped by a preceding "\\", it separates values in the output, which is a list of 1*OCTET.
+In order to represent lists of values in zone files, this specification uses an extended version of character-string decoding that adds the use of "," as a delimiter after double-quote processing.
+When "," is not escaped (by a preceding "\\" or as the escape sequence "\\044"), it separates values in the output, which is a list of 1*OCTET.
 (For simplicity, empty values are not allowed.)
 We refer to this modified procedure as "value-list decoding".